As you are no doubt aware, the healthcare industry is changing rapidly.

 Brittany: “Will you please send me a text reminder?”

-Retail services and online platforms like Amazon are the on the forefront of consumer technology - whether it’s through the use of apps, portals, analytics or payment IVRs - the healthcare industry is struggling to catch up now that there is such a high reliance on out-of-pocket payments.
+Retail services and online platforms like Amazon are at the forefront of consumer technology - whether it’s through the use of apps, portals, analytics, or payment IVRs - the healthcare industry is struggling to catch up now that there is such a high reliance on out-of-pocket payments.